StrandedDev/Learning-Go-faster/Topics/Installation/installation_notes.md

 - There are also more functions to print data such as **print()** , **printf()** .

 - It is not necessary to put semicolon after every line but every Go statement can be separated using a semicolon.
-In that case we can trim off all the whitespace and also create something like this
+In that case we can trim off all the whitespace and also create something like this **one liner**:

 ```go
 package main; import ("fmt"); func main() { fmt.Println("Hello World!");}